groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/htmlviewoptions/_index.md

 Initializes a new instance of the  HtmlViewOptions  class.

 **Returns:**
-[HtmlViewOptions](../../com.groupdocs.viewer.options/htmlviewoptions) - A new instance of the  HtmlViewOptions  class.
+[HtmlViewOptions](../../com.groupdocs.viewer.options/htmlviewoptions) - a new instance of the  HtmlViewOptions  class.
 ### forEmbeddedResources(String filePathFormat) {#forEmbeddedResources-java.lang.String-}
 ```
 public static HtmlViewOptions forEmbeddedResources(String filePathFormat)